MaksimZinovev/exploratory-tester-checklists-heuristics/README.md

 ## Install

-Copy snippets from markdown.json to your markdown.json file.
+Copy snippets from markdown.json in this repo to your markdown.json file.

 ## Usage